kokonak/SlidingPuzzleView/README.md

 ## About

 `SlidingPuzzleView` is a simple view written in Swift for implement sliding puzzle.
-You just create view, set some properties and execute `startPuzzle()`.
+Create a view, set a couple properties and execute `startPuzzle()`!

 ## Usage

-- Properties value must set before `startPuzzle()`
+- Properties must set before executing `startPuzzle()`
-- SlidingPuzzleView frame must square.
+- SlidingPuzzleView frame width and height must be equal.

 ```swift
 let width: CGFloat = 300